This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 There are many different reasons why someone would want to house sit.
 For us, we like pets but can’t have them because we are digital nomads.
 House sitting lets us have the experience of temporarily having pets while we travel.

 On Trusted Housesitters, “why you want to house sit” gets its own section on your profile.
-However, this question might or might not be a separate part of your profile depending on which house sitting platform you are using.
+However, this question might or might not be a separate part of your profile, depending on which house sitting platform you are using.

 If there isn’t a section marked specifically for “why you want to house sit”, then make sure to list the reasons why you want to house sit in your About Me section.

-4. Your Experience
+4. Highlight Your House Sitting and Pet Care Experience

 This part of your house sitting profile is where you’re going to highlight any experience you have taking care of pets, whether your own or other people’s.
-You can also share anything else you can do that might be relevant to help homeowners choose you, things like gardening, taking care of indoor plants, and other household maintenance.
+You can also share anything else you can do that might be relevant to help pet parents choose you, things like gardening, taking care of indoor plants, and other household maintenance.

 Another important thing to mention in this section is how comfortable you are taking care of pets that require extra specialized care, like administering medication or taking them to the vet.
 Only include things in your profile that you are actually comfortable doing!

 We also share in our profile that we work from home and can give their pets lots of love and attention because we’ll be there for the majority of the day.
-Homeowners want to know that you’re going to be there to spend time with their pets.
+Pet parents want to know that you’re going to be there to spend time with their pets.
 That is why they want to have a house sitter instead of boarding their animal!

-The next things you want to have in your house sitting profile are references and reviews.
+The next things you need to have in your house sitting profile are references and reviews.
 If you are just beginning your house sitting journey, you won’t have any reviews because you haven’t done any house sits.
 And you can’t do any house sits because you don’t have any reviews!
 Oh no!

 Never fear!
 Instead of reviews, you can gather external references.
 These are more or less the same thing as a review, but instead of getting them from the folks you have done a house sit for, you get them from friends and family.

 You can ask your friends and family to write a short review of you to highlight your character and your experience taking care of animals.
-It’s even better if they’ve seen you interact and take care of animals and can talk about that in their reference.
+It’s even better if they’ve seen you interact with and take care of animals and can talk about that in their reference.

-The references do not need to be that long, a paragraph of four to five sentences that speaks to your character and ability to take care of animals and homes is all you need.
+The references do not need to be that long; a paragraph of four to five sentences that speaks to your character and ability to take care of animals and homes is all you need.

 We think it’s best to have at least three to five references before you start applying for house sits.
-In our case, we had four references and that was enough to start landing house sits and getting reviews.
+In our case, we had four references, and that was enough to start landing house sits and getting reviews.

 How do I Collect House Sitting Reviews?

 First, reach out to your friends and family and let them know you are trying to collect character references for your house sitting profile.
 Ask them to say nice (and true) things about you.
-Once your friends and family say yes, you can send them a link directly from your Trusted Housesitters profile and their reference will be automatically added to your profile.
+Once your friends and family say yes, you can send them a link directly from your Trusted Housesitters profile, and their reference will be automatically added to your profile.

 Other house sitting platforms may operate their reviews and references sections differently, but the same basic idea still applies: ask your friends and family for references and add them to your profile.